Sharp large deviations and concentration inequalities for the number of descents in a random permutation: Our martingale approach

 Moreover, we also have the law of iterated logarithm

 In particular,

 \end{prop}

-Denote by $D([0,\infty[)$ the Skorokhod space of right-continuous functions with left-hand limits.
-As far as we are aware, the functional central limit theorem is also new and extends the asymptotic normality \eqref{ANDN}.
+Denote by $D([0,\infty[)$ the Skorokhod space of right-continuous functions with left-hand limits. {The functional central limit theorem extends the asymptotic normality \eqref{ANDN}, see a similar result in \cite{Gouet1993} using generalized P\'olya's urns.}

 \begin{prop} We have the distributional convergence in $D([0,\infty[)$,

 where $(W_t)$ is a real-valued centered Gaussian process starting at the origin with covariance given, for all $0<s \leq t$, by

 In particular, we find again the asymptotic normality \eqref{ANDN}. \end{prop}